Image Credits: Rostp/Shutterstock.com

-Graphene and its analogues are potential candidates in various applications, such as photovoltaics, catalysis, fuel cells, sensors, and batteries.
+Graphene and its analogs are potential candidates in various applications, such as photovoltaics, catalysis, fuel cells, sensors, and batteries.
 But a detailed understanding of graphene needs accurate surface characterization.
-And this can only be provided through advancements in X-ray photoelectron spectroscopy (XPS) instrumentation.
+And this can only be provided through advancements in X-ray photoelectron spectroscopy (XPS) instrumentation

 Introduction: Graphene and its Applications

 The range of applications for graphene can be expanded through interfacing with other materials, thus fundamentally changing its properties.
-This is done through functionalization of the graphene surface, with either soft matters or solid inorganic materials .
-And this functionalization holds the key to enabling the fabrication of high performance composites.
+This is done through the functionalization of the graphene surface, with either soft matters or solid inorganic materials1.
+And this functionalization holds the key to enabling the fabrication of high-performance composites.

 Understanding the surface of graphene

 A lot of research is aimed at comprehending the unique characteristics of graphene and graphene oxide.
-These studies lay the foundation for the applications of graphene in areas such as photovoltaics, catalysis, fuel cells, sensors, and batteries .
+These studies lay the foundation for the applications of graphene in areas such as photovoltaics, catalysis, fuel cells, sensors, and batteries3.

 And because functionalization of graphene and graphene oxide is so important for these applications, a thorough understanding of the material surface, and how it can be engineered, is critical.